PratimaGurav/Team4-May-Hackathon/README.md

 [Font Awesome](https://fontawesome.com/) - For the iconography on the website.

-Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

 [Tiny PNG](https://tinypng.com/) To compress images.

 [Birme](https://www.birme.net/) To resize images and convert to webp format.